EECS-467-W20-RRRobot-Project/RRRobot/docs/home.md

 #### gazebo <!-- omit in toc -->

 Similarly to ros, gazebo is the production container for gazebo.
 This is meant to run our final simulation.

+#### gear <!-- omit in toc -->

+The GEAR container includes the Gazebo Environment for Agile Robotics from the Agile Robotics for Industrial Automation Competition 2019.

 ### GUI Support